What is Lymphedema?

 However, if you experience symptoms of lymphedema after trying non-surgical therapeutic approaches, you may be a candidate for surgery.
-Our surgeons have received speciality training in lymphedema surgery at Duke University and internationally with Dr. Corinne Becker the pioneer in vascularized lymph node transplant.
+Our surgeons have received specialty training in lymphedema surgery at Duke University and also internationally with Dr. Corinne Becker, the pioneer in vascularized lymph node transplant.

 If your lymphedema progresses despite using medical treatments, you may be a candidate for surgery.
 There are several options that your doctor will discuss with you:

-Liposuction: When lymphatic fluid overflows into your surrounding tissues, it can result in inflammation which stimulate fat stem cells to grow.
-Our surgeons removes this extra fat caused by lymphedema.
+Liposuction: When lymphatic fluid overflows into your surrounding tissues, it can result in inflammation, which stimulates fat stem cells to grow.
+Our surgeons remove this extra fat caused by lymphedema.
 Liposuction is typically an outpatient procedure with a very short recovery time.